postlight/lorem-ipsum-generator-generator/README.md

-# @postlight/lorem-ipsum-generator-generator
+# Lorem Ipsum Generator Generator

-Generate a lorem ipsum generator site using [Mercury Parser](https://mercury.postlight.com)
+[Postlight](https://postlight.com)'s Lorem Ipsum Generator Generator creates a lorem ipsum generator site from any content on the web using [Mercury Parser](https://mercury.postlight.com).

 ## Before you install